ibm-cloud-docs/discovery-data/known-issues.md

 See [Release notes](/docs/discovery-data?topic=discovery-data-release-notes) for the list of {{site.data.keyword.discovery-data_long}} release notes.
 {: shortdesc}

 Known issues are listed by the release in which they were identified.

+## Known issues identified in the 2.1.2, 31 Mar 2020 release:
+{: #31mar2020ki}

+  -  When using passage retrieval with Korean, Polish, Japanese, Slovak or Chinese you may encounter much slower response times in this version.
+To resolve this, either disable passage retrieval, or upload a custom stopword list with words that are common in your documents (for example, prepositions and pronouns).
+See [Defining stopwords](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-search-settings#stopwords) for example stopword lists in several languages.
+Also see [Stopwords ISO](https://github.com/stopwords-iso/){: external}) on GitHub.
+  -  In versions 2.1.2, 2.1.1, and 2.1.0, PNG, TIFF, and JPG individual image files are not scanned, and no text is extracted from those files.
+PNG, TIFF, and JPEG images embedded in PDF, Word, PowerPoint, and Excel files are also not scanned, and no text is extracted from those image files.
+  -  Smart Document Understanding does not support `.doc`, `.docx`, `.odf`, `.xls`, `.xlsx`, `.ods`, `.ppt`, `.pptx`, and `.odp` conversion when FIPS (Federal Information Processing Standards) is enabled.
+  -  In a Content Mining application, any document flags set will disappear if the index is rebuilt for that collection.
+  -  There was a small change to the installation instructions README included with the download of {{site.data.keyword.discovery-data_long}}.
+The change was to the description of the `--cluster-pull-prefix PREFIX` argument.
+For the updated version of the README, see the [Discovery Helm chart README.md](https://github.com/ibm-cloud-docs/data-readmes/blob/master/discovery-README.md){: external}.

+  Also see the issues identified in all previous releases.

 ## Known issues identified in the 2.1.1, 24 Jan 2020 release:
 {: #24jan2020ki}

   -  When creating a [dictionary](/docs/discovery-data?topic=discovery-data-facets#facetdict), suggested dictionary terms are normalized to lower case by default (for example, Watson Assistant will be normalized to watson assistant).
 To ensure matching on upper case terms, they should be explicitly included as part of the `Other terms` list or as the `Base term`.
   -  When backing up and restoring data, training data does not restore successfully.
-Training data can be separately retrieved from a project, see [List training queries](https://cloud.ibm.com/apidocs/discovery/discovery-data-v2#list-training-queries){: external} and uploaded to a new project, see [Create training queries](https://cloud.ibm.com/apidocs/discovery/discovery-data-v2#create-training-query){: external} if needed.
+If the documents in your collection were added by crawl using a connector or web crawl, your training data can be separately retrieved for backup from an existing project and uploaded to a new restored project.
+For details, see [List training queries](https://cloud.ibm.com/apidocs/discovery/discovery-data-v2#list-training-queries){: external} and [Create training queries](https://cloud.ibm.com/apidocs/discovery/discovery-data-v2#create-training-query){: external}).
   -  When crawling SharePoint Online or SharePoint OnPrem documents, JSON documents may not be indexed correctly and the `title` returned may be `errored`.
 This is because SharePoint web services use the `ows_FileRef` property to retrieve JSON files, which will return an error page.
 To fix this issue, contact your SharePoint Administrator and Microsoft Support.
   -  If you migrate a collection created in version 2.0.1 to either version 2.1.0 or 2.1.1, that collection will not have a **Project type** assigned and the collection will not be available to be queried.
 To assign a **Project type**, open the **Projects** page by selecting the **Projects** icon on the navigation panel.
 Name your project and choose one of the Project types: `Document Retrieval`, `Conversational Search`, `Content Mining`, or `Custom`.
-  - When installing {{site.data.keyword.discovery-data_short}} on OpenShift, the `ranker-rest` service might intermittently fail to startup, due to an incompatible jar in the `classpath`.
+  - [Update: fixed in version 2.1.2] When installing {{site.data.keyword.discovery-data_short}} on OpenShift, the `ranker-rest` service might intermittently fail to startup, due to an incompatible jar in the `classpath`.
 To fix the issue:

      1. Open the `ranker-rest` editor with this command: `kubectl edit deployment {release-name}-{watson-discovery}-ranker-rest`
      2. In the editor, search for the `ranker-rest image` (for example: `{docker-registry}/{namespace}/discovery-ranker-rest-service:20200113-150050-2-d1527c2`)